-Fun and Free Things to Do Labor Day Weekend 2012 with NYC Kids: Richmond County Fair, Unicycle Festival, Tug Boats and Carnival
+Things to Do Labor Day Weekend 2013 with NYC Kids: Richmond County Fair, Unicycle Festival, Tug Boats and Carnival

-Even if you aren’t all carred up, you can still head out of town with one of these 8 car-free Labor Day weekend getaways or look in our Day Trips Guide for lots of other ideas, like nearby water and amusement parks.
-Personally, nothing says Labor Day weekend to me like the Columbia County Fair, but there are a bunch of other end-of-summer fairs too.
-And, of course, apple picking season is nigh.
-You’ll find extensive coverage of your options in our Fun on the Farm Guide.
+Looking for a great day or weekend getaway?
+We just shared some of our favorite Labor Day weekend family excursions or check out our NYC Day Trips Guide for lots of other ideas, like nearby water and amusement parks.
+Personally, nothing says Labor Day weekend to me like the Columbia County Fair, but there are a bunch of other end-of-summer fairs, too.

-But, you don’t have to leave NYC to feel like you are getting away.
-Try a visit to Historic Richmond Town, which is hosting its 33rd annual Richmond County Fair or the NYC Unicycle Festival on Governors Island.
-NYC's Labor Day weekend also brings the 20th annual Great North River Tugboat Race and Competition and the West Indian American Day Carnival and Children’s Parade.
+But you don’t have to leave NYC to feel like you are getting away.
+Try a visit to Historic Richmond Town, which is hosting its annual Richmond County Fair or the NYC Unicycle Festival on Governors Island.
+Labor Day weekend in NYC also brings the annual Great North River Tugboat Race and Competition and the West Indian American Day Carnival and Children’s Parade.

 A real old-fashioned county fair takes over the 25-acre site of Historic Richmond Town, featuring multiple performance stages with live rock, country and acoustic music, and carnival-style fun such as pig races, pie- and hot-dog eating contests, classic car displays, arts and crafts projects for the kids, and a midway with rides.
-The best part is that all the fun is free with admission. $15 per person and free for kids under 30 inches.
+The best part is that all the fun is free with admission.
+In advance: $15; at the door: $16; free for children under 30 inches

 West Indian American Day Carnival and Children’s Parade – Crown Heights